epay-technology/json-validator-go/readme.md

 This JSON validator operates differently from popular struct validators like [`gookit/validate`](https://github.com/gookit/validate) and [`go-playground/validator`](https://github.com/go-playground/validator).
 **It validates JSON directly against a target data structure, rather than after unmarshalling**.

-The validator distinguishes between a missing key and a key with a Go zero value.
+The validator distinguishes between a missing key and a given value with a data type's default zero value.
 This redefines the semantics of the `required` validation rule and introduces the new rule `present`.
 In traditional struct validators, `required` means "not the data type's default zero value" but in this JSON validator, it means "the key exists in JSON and the value is not null."